Undergraduate Areas of Study

 To see a quick overview of each area of study and the BSN, click on the headings below.

-With everything from sculpture to photography, or graphic design to theater, you can design a program that will not only give you a greater understanding of the history behind your craft, but let you express your own concepts and ideas as well.
-You'll also develop research skills and technical proficiency — elevating your art, and expanding your critical perspective.
+With everything from sculpture to photography, or graphic design to theater, you can design a program that both will enhance your understanding of the history behind your craft, and let you express your own concepts and ideas.
+You'll also develop research skills and technical proficiency, elevating your art and expanding your critical perspective.

 Learn more about The Arts.